adrianastan/tada/README.md

 Similarly, for the multispeaker checkpoints, you can use the `.py` script.

 4) OOD detection
    The last section of the paper introduced the OOD detection of novel checkpoints based on the kNN distance.
-The first step to achieve this is to compute...
+You can run the OOD detection using the `python run_ood.py` script.
+The output will show the results for each of the 5 datasets in terms of OOD detection accuracy.
+5 checkpoints from each dataset are set aside: 2 for validation and 2 for testing.